-For 2023, an amount of <1 is included under other costs related to expenses of the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.
+For 2023, an amount of <1 is included under other costs related to expenses for the implementation of regulatory requirements under the SFDR and the EU Taxonomy Regulation.

-The audit fees attributable to Share Class T for 2024 amount to <1 (2023: <1) for costs related to the audit of the financial statements and <1 (2023: <1) for other audit-related services.
+The audit fees attributable to Share Class T for 2024 amount to 5 (2023: 4) for costs related to the audit of the financial statements and 1 (2023: 1) for other audit-related services.
 There are no audit fees related to advisory or other non-audit services.